nshapovalov-ts/magento-pwa/README.md

 _TODO: need to create stories for all reusable components_

-### `src/helpers`
+### `src/common`

-Here will be all reusable functions, such as different utils, formatters, date functions etc.
+Here will be all reusable functions (such as different utils, formatters, date functions), hooks, constants etc.

 ### `src/modules`